 Why not check out our betting tips above and see what takes your fancy or put your own Premier League predictions to the test by having a bet on them?

-Either way, be sure to take advantage of the various free bets and football betting offers the online bookies dish out, for example the Sky Bet Club, also listed above, in order to get the best value for your bets.
+Either way, be sure to take advantage of the various free bets and football betting offers the online bookies dish out.

 Given the UK betting market is one of the biggest in the world it is no surprise that betting on the Premier League is huge business.
 Massive UK and global online bookies offer amazing free bets and football betting offers for the Premier League, as well as other top football divisions and this means us punters have a better chance than ever to make a profit from betting on football.

 Read on for the latest Premier League betting offers, free bets, odds, betting tips and promotions, as well as a brief history of the Premier League, some stats, facts and trivia and details on some of the most popular Premier League bets.